 Xert was first to introduce the idea that you can obtain fitness information from regular activity data.
 We then introduced the idea that your Threshold Power could be calculated in real time, on-the-fly, as you ride.
 But in the past couple of months or so, a new feature was quietly released without much fanfare or news.
-Some of the users on the Facebook Xert Users Group got a bit of glimpse of it.
 Although perhaps innocuous, it actually engages a number of very powerful computational capabilities that bring a lot of what Xert does together into one simple setting: Signature Decay Method.

 We’ve called this a magic setting because there is a lot that is going on under the covers, doing things with your data that has never been done before.
 For the very first time, software is tracking your day-to-day changes in fitness across three dimensions – low, high and peak energy systems – based on the training and activities you do.
 This means that Xert is tracking your day-to-day changes in your Threshold Power, High Intensity Energy and Peak Power.